 For information on the Sir John William Dawson Essay Prize in Science and Religion, please see "VI.
-Prizes" on page 144.
+Prizes" on page 158.

-EMSP 3340.03: Natural Knowledge, Human Nature and Power: Francis Bacon and the Renaissance
+EMSP 3340.03: Knowledge is Power: Francis Bacon and the Birth of Modernity

 Modern western culture draws close connections between three facets of human experience: a) our knowledge of nature; b) our visions of what it is to be human; and c) power, or the political, social, and technological means by which we relate the first two: nature and human nature.
-The Renaissance period (roughly 1400 - 1630) was highly influential in laying the foundations for such modern connections, even as it seems to us to be a period rather different from our own.
+The Renaissance period (roughly 1400 -

+1630) was highly influential in laying the foundations for such modern connections, even as it seems to us to be a period rather different from our own.
 We will examine those connections in an exploration primarily of the works of Francis Bacon (1561 - 1626).